Toy Story 2: Buzz Lightyear to the Rescue

 Toy Story 2: Buzz Lightyear to the Rescue is a 1999 platform game developed by Traveller's Tales and published by Activision and Disney Interactive.
-Based on Disney/Pixar's 1999 computer animated film Toy Story 2, it was released for the Nintendo 64, PlayStation, Microsoft Windows, and Macintosh in late 1999, while a Dreamcast version followed in 2000.
+Based on Disney and Pixar's computer-animated film Toy Story 2, it was released for Nintendo 64, PlayStation, Microsoft Windows, and Macintosh in late 1999, while a Dreamcast version followed in 2000.
 The computer versions were released under the title Disney/Pixar's Action Game, Toy Story 2.
-A different version, a side-scrolling platform game titled Toy Story 2, was also released for the Game Boy Color in 1999.
+A different version, a side-scrolling platform game titled Toy Story 2, was also released in 1999 for the Game Boy Color.
+The PlayStation version has been re-released through emulation several times in subsequent years.

-Toy Story 2: Buzz Lightyear to the Rescue! has been re-released several times as a downloadable game for PlayStation consoles, including the PlayStation 3 and PlayStation Portable in 2011, the PlayStation Vita in 2012, and the PlayStation 4 and PlayStation 5 in 2022.